Application of quantum Darwinism to a structured environment: Summary and discussion

 Looking ahead, our results support the possibility of developing a novel quantifier of non-Markovianity from the perspective of information redundancy in line with Ref. \cite{Galve2016}.
-While the redundancy $R_{\delta}(t)$ does not strictly detect memory effects on the basis of divisibility but instead from information flow between the system and environment, these two concepts have been shown to be closely connected \cite{Haseli2014,Bylicka2014} through similar measures of information (e.g. the QMI) employed in the current work.
+While the redundancy $R_{\delta}(t)$ does not strictly detect memory effects on the basis of divisibility but instead from information flow between the system and environment, these two concepts have been shown to be closely connected \cite{Haseli2014,Bylicka2014} through measures of information (e.g., the QMI) similar to those employed in the current paper.
 This could lead to comparisons between related measures beyond the current model.
-Alternatively, the methods employed here could be applied to practical models of cavity QED systems to test for similar effects encountered in this work.
+Alternatively, the methods employed here could be applied to practical models of cavity QED systems to test for similar effects encountered in this paper. \\ \textit{Note added in proof}.
+Recently, we became aware of \cite{Lampo2017}, which examines the effect of non-Markovianity on the emergence of classicality (and hence quantum Darwinism) in a similar way as Refs. \cite{Giorgi2015,Galve2016}.